thecdil/gayrodeo-coding/content/1-code.md

 # Code Your Transcript

+At this point, you should have three documents:

+1. A Google Doc version of the transcript

+2. A Google Sheet named `lastnamefirstname_original`

-At this point, you should have a transcript that's set up like this...
+3. A Google Sheet named `lastnamefirstname`.
+This is the file you'll be working on from now on.
+It should be a transcript that's set up like this...

 {% include figure.html img="/code/codesample2.png" caption="Sample Transcript CSV" alt="a screenshot of a transcript coded in google sheets" width="100%" %}